-- Peru, Bolivia, and Chile have the largest Alpaca population.
+- Peru, Bolivia, and Chile have the largest number of Alpacas.

-- Alpacas have padded feet, unlike cows who have hoofed feet.
+- Alpacas have padded feet.
 They tread lightly, not damaging pastures.

-- Both animals don’t have top front teeth.
-They snip the grass, not ripping the whole piece of grass out, including its roots.
+- Both don’t have top front teeth.
+They snip the grass, not ripping the grass out, including its roots.

 - A Llama communicates by humming.

 - Alpacas have excellent bathroom etiquette.
 The herd all place their poop in one spot.
-It’s easier for the farmer to collect fertilizer.
+It’s easier for the farmer to collect fertilizer for their garden

 - Vicuna fiber is one of the most valuable natural fibers ever!